 |Messier 56 (NGC 6779)||Lyra||19h17m / +30°11'||8.8'||8.3 mag|

 The globular cluster Messier 56 (NGC 6779) in the constellation Lyra.
 Messier 56 has an estimated age of 13.7 billion years and is following a retrograde orbit through the Milky Way.
 The abundance of elements other than hydrogen and helium, what astronomers call the metallicity, has a very low value and the properties of this cluster suggest that it may have been acquired during the merger of a dwarf galaxy with the Milky Way.
 Messier 56 is about 32,900 light-years from Earth, measures 84 light-years across and was discovered by Charles Messier in 1779 (source: Wikipedia).

-Twenty-two 3 minute exposures at ISO 800 were added for this shot with the DeepSkyStacker software (resulting in a 1 hour 6 minutes exposure) and the final image processing was done in Photoshop.
+Twenty-two 3-minute exposures (66 minutes total exposure) at ISO 800, taken on June 30, 2019, were added for this shot with the DeepSkyStacker software and the final image processing was done in Photoshop.

 Equipment: Canon EOS 450D Baader modified camera, TeleVue Paracorr Type II coma corrector, 16" f/4.5 "Ninja" dobsonian telescope riding on a dual-axis Tom Osypowski equatorial platform, Lacerta MGEN autoguider, Lacerta off axis system (field of view comparison: image of the moon with the same equipment).